sogis/gretl/openshift/README.md

 to the indentation of the lines inside the `<yaml>` XML tags.

-If you need an additional Jenkins agent running a different GRETL image tag, do the same with the ConfigMap `openshift/templates/gretl-ili2pg4-pod-template-configmap.yaml`.
+If you need an additional Jenkins agent running a different GRETL image tag, create an additional Image Stream tag, e.g.
+`oc tag --scheduled=true --source=docker sogis/gretl-runtime:latest gretl:ili2pg4`,
+then apply the additional ConfigMap `openshift/templates/gretl-ili2pg4-pod-template-configmap.yaml` the same way as the default ConfigMap.

 ### Configure a database connection
 Database connections are configured globally in the OpenShift project.